ViktorChernykh/grape/README.md

 ### Caching Data

 If you want to use disk storage, first you need to execute the `setupStorage()` method.
-This will configure the storage and load data from it.
+This will configure the disk storage and load data from it.
+`SavePolicy` specifies the save policy for storing data to disk:
+- `.none` - save data only to memory.
+- `.async` - asynchronously save data to disk.
+(In case of an accident, some recent data may be lost.)
+- `.sync` - synchronously save data to disk.
+(For critical data.)

 ```swift
 import Grape